In Articles, Personal Resources

 Be Patient

-Lethargy may be a part of the early recovery journey and learning to deal with sobriety fatigue may take time.
+Lethargy may be a part of the early recovery journey, and learning to deal with sobriety fatigue may take time.
 Be patient.
 The more you follow these healthy habits for combating fatigue in recovery, the more likely you are to see improvement.
 If your fatigue persists for many months, you should consult a doctor.
-It is possible that other issues are at play and causing you to feel this way.
+Other issues may be at play and causing you to feel this way.